Proofs of Useless Work -- Positive and Negative Results for Wasteless Mining Systems: Necessary Properties of REMS - Formal Analysis

 Where $y$ is the output of $\eval(\objectives,ek,x)$. \end{claim}

 The proof for Claim~\ref{claim::findProofMeansSolveObjecives} appears in Appendix~\ref{app::energyEfficiency}.

-From the above we conclude that the objectives $\objectives$ can only contain problems for which it is hard to generated pairs $(x,\pi)$ for which $\verify(\objectives, ek,x,y',\pi)$ will be evaluated to true.
+From the above we conclude that the objectives $\objectives$ can only contain mining objectives for which it is hard to generated pairs $(x,\pi)$ for which $\verify(\objectives, ek,x,y',\pi)$ will be evaluated to true.
 So in order for an objective $\left<f,y\right>$ to be legal, it should be both (1) equally hard to solve across all users and (2) equally hard to generate a proof for all users.

-For example, assume that a system can be designed through utilizing mining objectives that are $3$-SAT problems, and the proofs are possible assignments (i.e. $\left<\Phi,y\right>$ where $\Phi$ is a $3$-SAT formula, $y = \mathbb{T}$ and the proof $\pi$ is a binary string symbolizing which variables in $\Phi$ are $\mathbb{T}\text{ or }\mathbb{F}$).
-Assume in addition that an adversary miner has some small amount of non-trivial information about a mining objective $\Phi$ (for instance, the adversary may know that for any assignment $x$ it holds that in $\Phi(x)$ at most half of the clauses are satisfiable).
-Then the miner can avoid verifying the assignment to every clause in $\Phi$ if he\textbackslash she discovers that half of the clauses have already been satisfied, reducing the amount of computations this attacker has to use for the task of solving $\Phi$.
-This way the attacker increases their relative power in the system, again increasing their chance of a successful double spend attack.
+For example, assume that a system can be designed through utilizing mining objectives that are $3$-SAT problems, and the proofs are possible assignments (i.e. $\left<\Phi,y\right>$ where $\Phi$ is a $3$-SAT formula, $y = \mathbb{T}$ and the proof $\pi$ is a binary string symbolizing which clauses in $\Phi$ are $\mathbb{T}\text{ or }\mathbb{F}$).
+Assume in addition that an adversary miner has the following non-trivial information about a mining objective $\Phi$: the adversary knows that for any assignment $x$ it holds that in $\Phi(x)$ at most half of the clauses are satisfiable.
+Then this miner can avoid verifying the assignment to every clause in $\Phi$ if it discovers that half of the clauses have already been satisfied, reducing the amount of computations it has to use.
+This way the miner increases their relative power in the system, which contradicts security.\footnote{An interesting note is that the ``efficiently verifiable'' requirement of mining objectives in $\objectives$ implies that $\forall \left<f,s\right> \in \mathcal{F}$, it holds that $f$ is in $NP$.}